araujo88/BitLDC/README.md

    - **Scenario**: An individual may become incapacitated or reach an advanced age where they are unable to perform the required actions for life verification.
    - **Implication**: The system should accommodate those who cannot engage with the technology due to age or disability, possibly through legal guardians or representatives.

-These additional scenarios underscore the need for the BitDC Protocol to be adaptable and sensitive to a wide range of human conditions and technical realities.
+These additional scenarios underscore the need for the BitLDC Protocol to be adaptable and sensitive to a wide range of human conditions and technical realities.
 It's crucial for the system to not only be technologically robust but also flexible enough to handle the complexities of real-life situations.

 # Risks

-Implementing the BitDC protocol, which leverages Bitcoin technology for digital death certification, aims to significantly reduce the risk of fraudulent activities, including an individual forging their own death.
+Implementing the BitLDC protocol, which leverages Bitcoin technology for digital death certification, aims to significantly reduce the risk of fraudulent activities, including an individual forging their own death.
 However, like any system, it is not entirely immune to risks.
-Here are some potential risks and challenges associated with an individual attempting to forge their own death in the BitDC system:
+Here are some potential risks and challenges associated with an individual attempting to forge their own death in the BitLDC system:

  - Compromised Private Keys: If an individual's private key is compromised, it could potentially be used to falsely certify death.
 Maintaining the security of private keys is crucial to prevent such misuse.

  - Collusion with Designated Verifiers: The system relies on designated verifiers to confirm death.
 If an individual colludes with these verifiers, they could falsely certify the death.

- - Exploiting System Vulnerabilities: Like any technological system, BitDC may have vulnerabilities that could be exploited by sophisticated attackers to manipulate the system.
+ - Exploiting System Vulnerabilities: Like any technological system, BitLDC may have vulnerabilities that could be exploited by sophisticated attackers to manipulate the system.

  - Bypassing Proof of Life Mechanisms: The protocol's proof of life feature is a safeguard against false death certification.
 However, if this mechanism can be bypassed or tricked, it might allow for fraudulent death claims.